webcomponents/polyfills/README.md

 If there are only `<custom-style>` elements in the page, you may call `ShadyCSS.updateStyles()` to remove the flash of unstyled content.

+### Mixins do not cascade throught `<slot>`

+Crawling the DOM and updating styles is very expensive, and we found that trying to update mixins through `<slot>` insertion points to be too expensive to justify for both polyfilled CSS Mixins and polyfilled CSS Custom Properties.